 Armed with a saxophone, keyboard and incredible vocals, Pamela K. Ward has a stage show that is nothing short of electrifying.
 Performing on stage since the age of two, Pamela has a lifetime entertaining audiences at fairs, festivals and events across the country...and she may be a farm girl from the sticks in Arkansas, but she carries a big sax, has some big pipes and at 4'11" and 100 pounds...she's proof that big things come in small packages.

-Pamela onstage with legendary saxophonist, Charlie Chalmers, in 1999.
+Pamela onstage with legendary saxophonist, Charlie Chalmers, in 1999 and in the studio in 2021.

 ...From Charlie Daniels to Charlie Chalmers

-As a member of the sixth generation from an Arkansas family farm that was founded in 1892, Pamela K. Ward has a deep appreciation for her roots.
-Though she did not come from a musical family, they recognized early that Pamela had talent.
-Her grandpa, Virgil Randall, who was not a musician but was a comedic entertainer, had an appreciation for great music, and first put her on stage at the age of two, singing at the Sugarloaf Opry in Heber Springs, Arkansas.
+Raised on an Arkansas family farm founded in 1892, Pamela K. Ward has a deep apprecation for her roots.
+Though she did not come from a musical family, her parents, Chuck and Sheron, recognized early that Pamela had a talent and drive which they highly supported.
+Her grandpa, Virgil Randall, who was not a musician but was a comedic entertainer and the inventor of the “high diving pig,” had an apprecation for great music, and first put her on stage at the age of two, singing at the Sugarloaf Opry in Heber Springs, Arkansas.
 Pamela was hooked immediately and a future world class entertainer was born.

-By the age of ten, she was regularly performing 60 minute sets at fairs, festivals, private events, parties, restaurants and churches and singing the National Anthem for college basketball games, district and state tournaments, rodeos and other events in Arkansas.
-She also started making visits to Nashville, performing at the Roy Acuff Theater at Opryland and the Nashville Palace, as well as to Arlington, Texas to perform on the Johnnie High Revue at the Arlington Music Hall.
+By the age of ten, she was regularly performing 60 minute sets at fairs, festivals, private events, parties, restaurants and churches and singing the National Anthem for college basketball games, district and state tournaments, rodeos and other events across Arkansas.
+She also started making visits to Nashville, performing at the Roy Acuff Theater at Opryland and the Nashville Palace, as well as to Arlington, Texas to perform on Johnnie High’s Country Music Revue at the Arlington Music Hall.

 Pamela spent her teens honing her stage show skills by traveling the U.S. performing on festival stages from Reno, Nevada to Tampa, Florida.
 She was performing in auditoriums in Las Vegas, Oklahoma City, and Branson, Missouri and was competing at a national level on the talent circuit, as a finalist with the likes of a young Carrie Underwood and yodeling with comedian and singing ventriloquist, Terry Fator (winner of ‘America’s Got Talent’ and current Las Vegas legend.)
 She was featured regularly on various live radio and television shows, including performing with the live house band on the famed ‘Mornin’ show on NBC in Tupelo, Mississippi.

-Pamela was also performing alongside the likes of Charlie Chalmers (sax player and horn arranger of Grammy Hall of Fame songs ‘Let’s Stay Together,’ ‘Respect,’ ‘Natural Woman,’ ‘Mustang Sally,’ ‘Son of a Preacher Man’ and others,) Chubby Checker (artist of ‘The Twist,’) Vince Vance (writer of ‘All I Want for Christmas is You’) and others.
+Pamela was also performing alongside the likes of Charlie Chalmers (sax player, horn arranger and background vocalist of Grammy Hall of Fame songs ‘Let’s Stay Together,’ ‘Respect,’ ‘Natural Woman,’ ‘Mustang Sally,’ ‘Son of a Preacher Man’ and others,) Chubby Checker (artist of ‘The Twist,’) Vince Vance (writer of ‘All I Want for Christmas is You’) and others.

 Then, in October 2001, at the age of 17, Pamela made the life changing decision to leave the farm life in Arkansas and make the move to Nashville, Tennessee.
-She immediately began performing at the Blues Hideaway, the famous Bourbon Street Blues Bar and Fiddle and Steel Guitar Bar on Printer’s Alley, the famed bars of Tootsie’s Orchid Lounge and Legends on Broadway and playing with Nashville’s premiere musicians including saxophonist Phil Kenzie, (Eagles LIVE album, Beatles ‘Let it Be’ album, toured with Carly Simon, Jackson Browne, Rod Stewart, Stevie Nicks and others) saxophonist Waldo Weathers, (James Brown) saxophonist Buddy Leach, (George Thorogood) saxophonist Don Wise, (Delbert McClinton) and band members of artists including Charlie Daniels, Garth Brooks, Trisha Yearwood, Reba, Kenny Chesney, Vince Gill, Luke Bryan, Heart, Beyonce and others.
+She immediately began performing at the Blues Hideaway, the famous Bourbon Street Blues Bar and Fiddle and Steel Guitar Bar on Printer’s Alley, the famed bars of Tootsie’s Orchid Lounge and Legends on Broadway and playing with Nashville’s premiere musicians including saxophonist Phil Kenzie (Eagles LIVE album, Beatles ‘Let it Be’ album, toured with Carly Simon, Jackson Browne, Rod Stewart, Stevie Nicks and others;) saxophonist Buddy Leach (George Thorogood;) saxophonist Don Wise (Delbert McClinton;) saxophonist Waldo Weathers (James Brown;) and band members of artists including Charlie Daniels, Garth Brooks, Trisha Yearwood, Reba, Kenny Chesney, Vince Gill, Luke Bryan, Heart, Peter Frampton, Beyonce and others.
 She spent time in the studio with Big and Rich and Gretchen Wilson and performed live with John Rich, playing sax and singing background vocals.

 Through her connections in Music City, Pamela was able to strike up friendships with her idols, including none other than Charlie Daniels himself and the incomparable saxophone legend, Boots Randolph.
 Then one evening after a show, Pamela received one of the greatest compliments of her career when she was approached by a teary eyed Crystal Taliefero (percussionist for Bruce Springsteen and Billy Joel) who stated, “I never thought I’d ever hear anybody with that tone again.
 Your sound is truly just like his (meaning the late great Clarence Clemons.)